invpe/GridShell/Documentation/Fun/README.md

 [DUCO] GOOD
 ```

-This isn't anything special, but demonstrates how quickly i could integrate a network of nodes to a specific task.
 I left it working for some time, had free Shells to spend and kept it going.

 ```